These no bake cashew banana chocolate chip bites are delicious for a quick snack. Keep them frozen and enjoy one straight from the freezer.

 7. 24 squats, 12 lunges, 12 jumping lunges & 12 jumping squats [x2] is one sick, torturous way to end a strength training session.
 If you want to be able to move the next day, I don’t suggest it.

 8. Cashew Banana Chocolate Chip Bites make a damn good snack.

 Here’s a newsflash for you: bananas are moist.
 Moist makes a no-bake dough ball interesting.
 And by interesting, I mean wet.
 And now I just used the words “moist” and “wet” in back to back sentences. *Cringe*

 The solution?
 Freeze them!
 Worked like a charm.
 So well in fact, that I’m giving you the recipe because for awhile there in the beginning, it was doubtful this one was making it up here.

 - 2 tablespoons almonds

 - 3 teaspoons agave

 - 1 teaspoon vanilla extract

-- Combine cashews, oats & almonds in a food processor and pulse until coarsely ground.
+Combine cashews, oats and almonds in a food processor and pulse until coarsely ground.

-- Keep frozen in freezer bag until ready to eat.
+Keep frozen in a freezer safe plastic bag until ready to eat.